-Which biology related degree would you suggest I study for?Watch
+Which biology related degree would you suggest I study for?Watch this thread

 I was considering biomedical sciences, but I think that involves alot of chemistry.
 However, strangly I quiet likes the biological molecules section of A-level biology.
 I think it was because there there wasn't anything too mathsy or abstract (like titration/moles / quantitative chemistry).
 Chemistry just seems a lil pointless to me